 Heidi Bloch - Day in the life

-Heidi is a Senior Associate (Advokat, H) in our Copenhagen office.
+Heidi is a Partner in our Copenhagen office.
 Heidi has spent her career working in litigation and joined Kennedys in January 2019.
 At Kennedys Heidi manages personal injury claims, with a focus on employer liability and claims relation to the Workers’ Compensation Act.

 A varied workday is the norm in the Copenhagen office